Crax97/Crax97.github.io/_posts/2025-02-02-skeletal-animations.markdown

 title:  "So you want to implement Skeletal Animation"
 date:   2025-02-02 16:00:00 +0100
 categories: rendering engine
-hidden: false
+hidden: true
 ---

 This is the first entry in a series of posts i'm doing about implementing Skeletal Animation.
-The introduction will be updated with links to the next posts
+The introduction will be updated with links to the next posts.

+In part 2 i will explain the skinning pipeline i use in my engine, in part 3 how to read a skeletal mesh and its animations from a glTF file.

 ### SMALL BUT NEEDED INTRODUCTION ON SKELETAL ANIMATION
 Video games are composed of multiple layers to immerse the player into their worlds: one of these layers (and imho one of the most important ones) is character animation.